narsym/facial-expression-detection/README.md

 **Note: face from the image should be cropped and is sent as input as it is trained those images.**

+# Details about the How the project is done:

+The model is custom built.

+For more details about the project refer the Face expression recognition notebook.

 **Happy Learning**